Thousands Evacuted Over Concerns California Dam Could Fail

-(OROVILLE, Calif.) — At least 130,000 people were asked to evacuate in Northern California after authorities warned an emergency spillway in the country's tallest dam was in danger of failing Sunday and unleashing uncontrolled flood waters on towns below.
+OROVILLE, Calif.
+(AP) — At least 188,000 people remain under evacuation orders after Northern California authorities warned an emergency spillway in the country's tallest dam was in danger of failing Sunday and unleashing uncontrolled flood waters on towns below.

 About 150 miles northeast of San Francisco, Lake Oroville is one of California's largest man-made lakes, and the 770-foot-tall Oroville Dam is the nation's tallest.

-The evacuation was ordered Sunday afternoon over concerns the dam's emergency spillway could fail.
-Over five hours later, hundreds of cars carrying panicked and angry people were sitting in bumper-to-bumper traffic.
+The evacuation was ordered Sunday afternoon after engineers spotted erosion on the dam's secondary spillway.
+Hours later, panicked and angry people were sitting in bumper-to-bumper traffic trying to leave the area.

 "The police came and told us to evacuate," said Kaysi Levias who was with her husband, Greg, at a gas station as they attempted to flee.